miltoncsjunior/HackintoshOCYoga520-14IKB/README.md

 - Screen Brightness with Hotkeys
 - Fn keys and Hotkeys lock
 - FileVault Disk Encryption
-- Tested only macOS Big Sur 11
+- Tested on macOS Big Sur and Monterey

 ## What's Not Working?
 - Apple Pay with TouchID, to confirm any purchases you need to type your password instead of using TouchID, more information [here](https://discussions.apple.com/thread/7808558)